laurentpayot/purescript-for-elm-developers/README.md

-# From Elm to PureScript 🤯
+# PureScript for Elm developers 🤯

-Based on information picked from:
+This README file is a crash course on PureScript targeted for Elm developers.
+It is based on information picked from:
 - https://github.com/alpacaaa/elm-to-purescript-cheatsheet
 - https://github.com/purescript/documentation
 - https://book.purescript.org